 This meditation is an antidote for that because this meditation is saying, “Wait a minute!
 Stop and see what you have going for you.”
 So then we have to look.
 First of all, I’m a human being.
 That might not sound like some great, wonderful thing, but if you think of what it would be like not to be a human being, being a human being sounds kind of nice.
 Like when you go out jogging and you look at the dogs, you look at the cats, you look at the worms and the ducks at Green Lake.
 You watch all the ducks and you think what would it be like to be born as a duck in Seattle.
 Then you come back and say, “Oh, but I am a human being.”
 And then you really see our potential as human beings.
 The fact that we have this human intelligence, we have the ability to hear the teachings, understand them, and put them into practice.
 A duck does not have that possibility; neither does a dog or cat.

-Similarly, if we were born deaf or dumb or retarded or blind or some very severe handicap like that, then it would be really difficult to hear teachings or to read texts or to do some kind of practice.
+Similarly, if we were born with mental or sensory impairments or some very severe handicap like that, then it would be really difficult to hear teachings or to read texts or to do some kind of practice.
 But we’re born with all of our senses intact, we can understand the teachings, and this is a very, very special thing to appreciate.